Version: Unity 6.1 Beta (6000.1)

 See in Glossary

-Beyond the basics, you typically need a way for the user to move around and to interact with the 3D world you have created.
+You typically need a way for the user to move around and to interact with the 3D world you have created.
 The XR Interaction Toolkit provides components for creating interactions like selecting and grabbing objects.
 It also provides a customizable locomotion system.
 You can use the Input System in addition to or instead of the XRAn umbrella term encompassing Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR) applications.
 Devices supporting these forms of interactive applications can be referred to as XR devices.
 More info

 See in Glossary